adamzarn/vapor-base/README.md

 ## Setup

-After you've cloned the template, there are a few things you need to do:

-### Download Dependencies

-All you have to do to download the Swift package dependencies is open the **Package.swift** file using Xcode.
-The packages will be fetched automatically, and when it's finished the **vapor-base** scheme should appear next to the Build/Run and Stop buttons.
+After you've cloned the template, open the project in Xcode by double clicking the **Package.swift** file.
+Once you open the project, the Swift package dependency fetch will start automatically, and when it's finished the **vapor-base** scheme should appear next to the Build/Run and Stop buttons.

 ### Install PostgreSQL